NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 Binding the [Normal Attack](#normal-attack) button to a slot with lower priority allows you to hold down both a {term}`PA` and a [Normal Attack](#normal-attack) to automatically activate [Relentless Blade](./skill-tree.md#relentless-blade) without canceling into [Slug Shot](./skill-tree.md#slug-shot) or a [Normal Attack](#normal-attack).

-Here is an example of me binding [Normal Attack](#normal-attack) to Slot six of my Sub Palette which has a priority value of nine, while I am using a {term}`PA` on my Weapon Palette with a priority value of two.
+Here is an example of me binding [Normal Attack](#normal-attack) to Slot 6 of my Sub Palette which has a priority value of 9, while I am using a {term}`PA` on my Weapon Palette with a priority value of 2.

 ```{raw} html
 <div class="wrapper" style="--aspect-ratio:160/90"><video class="lozad" autoplay muted loop playsinline>